 0 errors ✔ | 1 warning ✖ | 0 notes ✔

-This warning tells us that we haven’t given our package a license.
+This warning reminds you that you haven’t given your package a license.
 If you plan to make your package publicly available, choosing a license is important because it tells other people what they can and cannot do with your code.
-For information about how to choose the right license for your package, see https://choosealicense.com/.
+For information about how to choose the right license for your package, see https://choosealicense.com.

-In this example, we use the MIT license. which allows people to do essentially whatever they want with your code, by running usethis::use_mit_license().
+In this example, you’ll use the MIT license, which allows users to do essentially whatever they want with your code, by running usethis::use_mit_license().
 The usethis package has similar functions for other common licenses.
-Doing so returns the following:
+You should get the following output:

 ✔ Setting active project to '/Users/davidkeyes/Documents/Work/R Without Statistics/dk'